 So, what’s the format of Future Food Stars?

-The series is set to follow an Apprentice-style format in which 12 food and drink entrepreneurs battle it out to win a life-changing investment from Gordon Ramsay.
+The series is set to follow an Apprentice-style format in which 12 food and drink entrepreneurs battle it out to win investment in their business from Ramsay himself.

 When is Future Food Stars on?

 Future Food Stars is currently airing in the UK on BBC One.

 How can I apply for Future Food Stars?

 While the line-up for the first series has already been confirmed, applications are currently open for foodie entrepreneurs to apply for the second series of the show.
 Whether you have a food or drink product, a casual eatery, a piece of equipment or tech, or something completely new, the criteria to enter are wide-ranging.

 Applicants must be aged 18 or over and available to film for 8-10 weeks during the summer of 2022.
 To apply, simply fill out this form.

 Victoria is using her business degree to launch a company selling healthy, vegan snacks inspired by the plantain chips her mum used to make.
 Despite only being 28, she has already won awards and launched in upscale department stores.

 She said about winning the competition: "I’m feeling overjoyed.
 It definitely hasn’t sunk in yet.
 I’m so happy.
 Working with Gordon is a huge deal – it's even better than the investment.